Ron W. Miller: President of Walt Disney Productions

 Miller became president of Walt Disney Productions in 1980 and CEO in 1983.
 Miller pushed the company to expand and explore, creating the Touchstone Films label and The Disney Channel in 1983.
 Miller was an innovator—experimenting in early computer animation with films such as Tron (1982); funding an upstart Tim Burton for stop-motion animation shorts Vincent (1982) and Frankenweenie (1984); and planting the seeds for future projects, including Who Framed Roger Rabbit (1988).
-When asked why he fostered the creation of the Touchstone Films label, he said this:
+When asked why he fostered the creation of the Touchstone Films label, he said:

 One day, Walt called and said 'I've got a film I'm running tonight, why don't you come on over?'
 So, Diane and I, we went over there.
 The film was To Kill a Mockingbird.
 When it was over, Walt said, 'Damn.
 I wish I could make a film like that.'
 But, he couldn't.

-Under his leadership, Disney became the target of corporate raiders and takeover attempts, and many influential shareholders criticized Miller's leadership.
+Under Miller's leadership, Disney became the target of corporate raiders and takeover attempts, drawing criticism from many influential shareholders.
 In 1984, fellow Disney family member Roy E. Disney (son of Walt Disney's brother Roy), Stanley Gold, and shareholder Sid Bass ousted Miller in favor of a trio of non-Disney executives, Michael Eisner, Frank Wells, and Jeffrey Katzenberg.

 Silverado Vineyards Winery

 After Miller left The Walt Disney Company in 1984, he and Diane resettled in the Napa Valley which became their permanent home.
-Ron and Diane established Silverado Vineyards in 1981, four years after the first acreage was purchased near the small town of Yountville, California.
-The couple championed environmental efforts in wine making, including helping to restore local riverbanks and creek beds and adopting solar power and hybrid-engine technology in the wine industry.
+They established Silverado Vineyards in 1981, four years after the first acreage was purchased near the small town of Yountville, California.
+They championed environmental efforts in wine making, including helping to restore local riverbanks and creek beds and adopting solar power and hybrid-engine technology in the wine industry.